anuragnayak32/Brain-Tumor-Detection-Using-CNN-Transformer-Block/README.md

-# Brain-Tumor-Detection-Using-CNN-Transformer-Block
+# 🧠 Brain Tumor Detection Using CNN + Transformer

-📌 Overview
+## 📌 Overview
--> This project focuses on detecting brain tumors from MRI scans using a hybrid deep learning architecture that combines Convolutional Neural Networks (CNNs) and Transformer-based models.
+This project focuses on detecting brain tumors from MRI scans using a hybrid deep learning architecture that combines Convolutional Neural Networks (CNNs) and Transformer-based models.
 CNNs are used for feature extraction, while Transformers help capture long-range dependencies and contextual information in the images, improving classification accuracy.

-🎯 Objective
+## 🎯 Objective
--> To build an automated system that can accurately classify MRI brain images into tumor and non-tumor categories, aiding radiologists and healthcare professionals in early diagnosis and treatment planning.
+To build an automated system that can accurately classify MRI brain images into tumor and non-tumor categories, aiding radiologists and healthcare professionals in early diagnosis and treatment planning.

-🗂️ Dataset
+## 🗂️ Dataset
--> The dataset consists of brain MRI images categorized into tumor and non-tumor classes.
+The dataset consists of brain MRI images categorized into tumor and non-tumor classes.
--> Images are preprocessed by resizing, normalizing pixel values, and applying data augmentation techniques like     rotation and fliping.
+Images are preprocessed by resizing, normalizing pixel values, and applying data augmentation techniques like rotation and flipping.

--> Dataset Source:-
--> Number of images:- 10000
--> Classes:- Tumor, No-Tumor
+**Dataset Source**: (Add source link or name here)
+**Number of Images**: 10,000
+**Classes**: Tumor, No Tumor

-⚙️ Technologies Used
+## ⚙️ Technologies Used
--> This project is built using Python programming language.
+This project is built using the Python programming language.
--> Deep learning frameworks used are TensorFlow or PyTorch.
+Deep learning frameworks used are TensorFlow or PyTorch.
--> Other libraries include OpenCV for image processing and NumPy, Pandas for data handling.
+Other libraries include OpenCV for image processing and NumPy, Pandas for data handling.
--> Matplotlib and Seaborn are used for visualizations.
+Matplotlib and Seaborn are used for visualizations.

-📊 Model Performance
+## 📊 Model Performance

+**CNN + Transformer Model**
 Accuracy: 99.46%
 Precision: 69.5%
 Recall: 80.0%
 F1-Score: 74.8%

-Random Forest - Accuracy: 0.80
-Random Forest - Precision: 0.87
-Random Forest - Recall: 0.84
-Random Forest - F1-Score: 0.85
+**Random Forest**
+Accuracy: 80%
+Precision: 87%
+Recall: 84%
+F1-Score: 85%

+**Support Vector Machine (SVM)**
-SVM - Accuracy: 0.85
+Accuracy: 85%
-SVM - Precision: 0.85
+Precision: 85%
-SVM - Recall: 0.95
+Recall: 95%
-SVM - F1-Score: 0.90
+F1-Score: 90%